neil7057/pjl_host_system/README.md

 * Top Menu navbar is adjusted for mobile/tablets.
 Menu context/options responds to user status.
 * There is a Top of the Page scrolling button on each page.
 * There is a list of all products and this is searchable by keyword within title or description
+* Products can be refined by category and sub-category
 * Visitors can create an account and save their information for speedier future checkout
 * Online payments are processed via Stripe
 * Registered users can view order history